 Pseudonymisation and De-identification

-Pseudonymisation has been defined in Article 4(5) of the GDPR, and the same has been termed as de-identification in PDPB and is defined in Section 3(16) of the bill.
+Pseudonymisation has been defined in Article 4(5) of the GDPR while de-identification is defined in Section 3(16) of PDPB.
 These provisions define these terms as the processing of data in such a way that it can no longer be attributed back to a particular person without requiring additional information.
 It is also mentioned that appropriate technological/organisational measures have to be implemented so that data cannot be attributed to an individual.
 The ambit of measures here can include encrypting personal identifiers so that a limited number of individuals, as identified by the access level policy of an organisation, have access to the decryption keys.
 However, pseudonymisation does not always include encryption.
 An organisation can also replace specific personal identifiers with artificial data.

 Essentials to check if data is pseudonymised